eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 knowledge-based authentication factor (PIN or password) verified by the WSCA by comparing against a reference value securely stored in the WSCD.
 If the WSCA/WSCD is local, the second authentication factor is directly verified by the WSCA/WSCD.
-If it is remote, the Wallet Unit must contain an access token (or similar mechanism) to authenticate the Wallet Unit towards the WSCA and set up a secure communication channel.
+If it is remote, the Wallet Unit must contain an access token (or use a similar mechanism) to authenticate the Wallet Unit towards the WSCA/WSCD and set up a secure communication channel.
 Over that channel, the PIN or password entered by the User is transferred to the WSCA/WSCD and verified by it.
 See the requirements on User authentication in the section on Wallet Unit management in